chungimungi/Schrodingers-Cat-Neural-Network/README.md

         negative_output = (torch.rand_like(x) * x) % np.pi
         return torch.where(x > 0, positive_output, negative_output)
 ```

+### DeadOrAlive Loss Function (DOALoss)
+Custom loss function named `DOALoss` is implemented.
+This loss function applies a weighted cross-entropy loss that emphasizes the importance of correctly classifying instances of the 'alive' and 'dead' classes based on their assigned weights.

 ### Model Architecture
 The SchrodingersCatNN class defines a simple feedforward neural network with two linear layers and a custom activation function.